ApryseSDK/webviewer-vue-sample/README.md

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

 This repo is specifically designed for any users interested in integrating WebViewer into Vue project.
-You can watch [an in-depth video](https://youtu.be/fCHkJ5_PLS0) going over this repo.
+You can watch [an in-depth video](https://youtu.be/fCHkJ5_PLS0) going over this repo or [read a guide](https://www.pdftron.com/documentation/web/get-started/vue/).

 ## Initial setup